What is LENR Research? (LENR FAQs)

 However, what Stanley Pons and Martin Fleischmann discovered (see question below) was that the amount of heat coming out of the cell was a thousand times greater than it should have been, based on any known chemical reaction.

 An excessive amount of heat was coming from the experiment.
 It did not, in any way, match the amount of electrical energy going in plus other accounted-for energy losses.
-This was their fundamental historic discovery: Something within the cell was releasing a new, as they said, "hitherto unknown" source of potential energy.
+This was their fundamental discovery: Something within the cell was releasing a new, and, as they said, "hitherto unknown" source of potential energy.

 When will LENRs be a commercial power success?

-(Source: New Energy Times) Nobody knows.
+Nobody knows.

 The science is still not sufficiently well understood.
 Although the research community knows a great deal about the related phenomena, it still does not know the factors necessary to bring it forward to a viable technology.
 Factors include how to consistently turn it on and turn it off, up or down.

 Many researchers think that the greatest problem to be solved is a materials science issue.
 Researchers do not understand the specific atomic composition of the source materials - palladium or nickel, for example - that are required to make it work.
 The characteristic differences among batches appear to be at the nanoscale or atomic level.
-Consequently, this research is extremely difficult to perform without a large, well-equipped laboratory, and few researchers have had the means to study the subject properly.

 The second-greatest challenge is to remove the enormous quantities of heat from the cells quickly enough.
 The heat tends to melt and deform the host metals, rendering them useless.